Northern Costa Rica

 In Northern Costa Rica you’ll find vast countryside, miles of rice and sugarcane plantations, cattle pastures and authentic cowboys.
 The Northern Zone is the agricultural center of Costa Rica where the fields and plantations outnumber the people.
 Although the population density is lower in the Northern Zone than other regions in Costa Rica, you’ll still find a lot of people and activity in La Fortuna, The Arenal Volcano National Park, Monteverde and Sarapiquí.

 Northern Costa Rica is best for nature lovers looking for incredible hiking, birding, wildlife spotting and adventure tours in the rainforest.
 Although you won’t find any beaches, you’ll find incredible spas around the Arenal Volcano and thousands of tropical plants and animals in the Monteverde Cloud Forest.
-You’ll forget about the beach and become fully immersed in nature while you vacation in the Northern Zone of Costa Rica.
+You’ll forget about the beach and become fully immersed in nature on your Costa Rica vacation in the Northern Zone of Costa Rica.

 The Arenal Volcano is, by far, one of the most beautiful locations in Costa Rica.
 It hasn’t been active since 2010, but smoke can still be seen on a clear day.
 The magnificent volcano towers over the 30,000 acre Arenal Volcano National Park and Lake Arenal.
 Hiking, white water rafting, canyoning, zip lining and soaking in geothermal hot springs are just a few of the activities you can enjoy in Arenal.